-Adventure therapy is backed by over 50 years of research as a treatment modality that provides lasting behavioral changes and sobriety.
+Adventure-based therapy is backed by over 50 years of research as a treatment modality that provides lasting behavioral changes and sobriety.

 Understanding Adventure Therapy

-Why Does Adventure Therapy Work?
+Why Does Adventure-Based Therapy Work?

-As you experience the rhythm of survival on nature’s terms, you will begin to understand the nature of powerlessness and the need for manageability.
+As you experience the rhythm of survival on nature’s terms, you begin to understand the concept of powerlessness and the need for manageability.
 This is the first of the 12 Steps.
 Through the beauty, peacefulness, and serenity of nature, the loneliness and solitude, and the removal of societal distractions, you will embrace the teachings behind the 12-Step philosophy.

 Length of Stay